simon-benigeri/machine-teaching-literature/existing systems/README.md

 ### Snorkel Flow by [Snorkel.ai](https://snorkel.ai/platform/#how-it-works)

 Existing commercial system based off of SNORKEL.
+Snorkel is not quite a machine teaching system, but it can be used to create one.
+We can define an intereaction where users rapidly annotate data.

 #### Key functionality: Programmatically labeling data + UI
 1. Users can programmatically label data using labeling function-rules, heuristics, and other custom complex operators